axelvaldez/radical-companies/_posts/2023-04-13-rcoins-decentralized-minting-again.markdown

  <p>As you probably figured by now, unlike dollars, euros, or yens, rCOINs are not anonymous.
 They bring along a transparent history and that makes them sovereign anywhere in the world.
 They are not backed up by a powerful nation, with more weapons that they know what to do with, but they are sovereign by the fact that their history contains everything, including all transactions and valuations that it has gone through since its origin.</p>

 <h1>Legitimacy</h1>
  <p>Say that I am hungry and I want to purchase a cheeseburger.
-At first, people who know me and know what I am doing, trade their cheeseburger for rCOINs.
-Then, based on that, other people may trade their cheeseburgers for my rCOINs.
+At first, people who know me and know what I am doing, trade their cheeseburger for my <span class='_paradigm'>rCOIN</span>s, perhaps at a discounted rated.
+Then, based on that, other people may trade their cheeseburgers for my <span class='_paradigm'>rCOIN</span>s.
 By that act, they are co-investing in our company.</p>
- <p>My social circle, and maybe others, accept my rCOINs at a discount.
+ <p>My social circle, and maybe others, accept my <span class='_paradigm'>rCOIN</span>s at a discount.
 As my company gets close to delivering value, these rCOINs go up, too, towards 100% of their value.
 The early believers, and subsequent supporters, gain.
-Instead of diluting the investors’ basket of rCOINs, it will increase its value.
-My rCOINs increase their legitimacy.</p>
+Instead of diluting the investors’ basket of <span class='_paradigm'>rCOIN</span>s, it will increase its value.
+My <span class='_paradigm'>rCOIN</span>s increase their legitimacy.</p>

 <h1>Big Spender</h1>
  <p>But, wait, that’s the ideal case.
 This could turn into a blank check for runaway personal consumption!
 Or, what if I spend it all on useless items at a cost to my social circle and everybody who trusted me?
 That may be so.
 Once.
 But in the future no one is going to trade with me.
 Perhaps, a few people will, but they will be more guarded.
 And if I keep doing it…</p>